 Eurasian Kestrels are skilled hunters.
 Their diet primarily consists of small mammals, especially voles.
 They also eat birds, insects, and reptiles.
 Kestrels hunt by hovering in mid-air, a behavior known as “wind-hovering.”

-See also GoMyFinance Invest: The Ultimate Guide for New Investors
+See also The Ultimate Guide to Making Your Car Faster

 Breeding